 Day 1: Fethiye – Side via Olympos

-We’re taking the scenic route to Cappadocia?
-Instead of going directly inland, we decided to see one or two destinations on the coast we hadn’t seen yet.
+We’re taking the scenic route to Cappadocia.
+Instead of going directly inland, we decided to visit one or two coastal destinations we hadn’t seen yet.

-Today’s main destination was Cirali and Olympos, a beautiful destination on the coast, about 3.5 hours from Fethiye.
+Today’s main destination was Cirali and Olympos, a beautiful coastal area about 3.5 hours from Fethiye.
 We managed to get there in four hours with just one power chuck.

-We arrived at the Chirag-chimera picnic area at 12:30 pm and enjoyed our yummy picnic lunch before heading for a walk up the hill.
+We arrived at the Chirag-chimera picnic area at 12:30 pm and enjoyed our yummy picnic lunch before heading up the hill for a walk.

 Walk up to see the burning hill and ruins